rohankadekodi/cs360v-s23/lab2.md

 Before beginning this lab assignment, read [bootloader.md](bootloader.md).

+You will do this lab with your Project 1 group.

-This lab is generally considered to be the most difficult part of Project 1 -- please start early!
+**This lab is generally considered to be the most difficult part of Project 1 -- please start early!**

 **Due date: February 21, 2023**